fukawi2/podnounce/README.md

 ## Description

-Podnounce (*Podcast Announce*) is a web-based platform to publish and distribute podcasts, with support for multiple shows.
+PodNounce (*Podcast Announce*) is a web-based platform to publish and distribute podcasts, with support for multiple shows.
 It was initially written for a local community radio station to allow for publishing of presenters' shows in podcast format.